honganh1206/playground/go/Communication.md

 # Communication

 Real conversations require communication.
 And [[Channels]] provide a way for [[Goroutines]] to communicate

-> [!TIP] Do not communicate by sharing memory.
+> Do not communicate by sharing memory.
 Share memory by communicating.